dsanthak/NASSCOM-VSD-SoC-Design/README.md

     - [Lab introduction to Sky130 basic layers layout and LEF using inverter](#lab-introduction-to-sky130-basic-layers-layout-and-lef-using-inverter)
     - [Sky130 Tech File Labs](#sky130-tech-file-labs)
 4. [Pre-layout timing analysis and importance of good clock tree](#pre-layout-timing-analysis-and-importance-of-good-clock-tree)
+    - Timing modelling using delay tables
+    - Timing analysis with ideal clocks using openSTA
+    - Clock Tree Synthesis TritonCTS and signal integrity
+    - Timing analysis with real clocks using openSTA
 5. Final steps for RTL2GDS using tritonRoute and openSTA

 ## Inception of open-source EDA, OpenLANE and Sky130 PDK